honeycombio/honeycomb-opentelemetry-dotnet/README.md

 **STATUS**: This project is being Sunset.
 See [this issue](https://github.com/honeycombio/honeycomb-opentelemetry-dotnet/issues/378) for more details.

 This is Honeycomb's distribution of OpenTelemetry for .NET.
-It makes getting started with OpenTelemetry and Honeycomb easier!

 Latest release built with: